confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 |ak| Bootstrap Server Configuration
 ++++++++++++++++++++++++++++++++++++

-After you have established the |ccloud| cluster you are going to use for the demo you will need the public Bootstrap Server.
+After you have established the |ccloud| cluster you are going to use for the demo you will need the public bootstrap server.

 You can use the ``ccloud`` CLI to retrieve the Bootstrap Server value for your cluster.